jenkinsci/gitlab-plugin/README.md

 ## Global plugin configuration
 ### GitLab-to-Jenkins authentication
-By default the plugin will require authentication to be set up for the connection from GitLab to Jenkins, in order to prevent unauthorized persons from being able to trigger jobs.
+The plugin requires authentication to connect from GitLab to Jenkins.
+This prevents unauthorized persons from triggering jobs.

 #### Authentication Security